jasongraham/oldblog/_posts/2010-4-27-engineering_needs_a_tv_drama.markdown

 >
 > __Sue__: John, we need to talk about last night.
 >
 > __John__: Not now, Sue.
-I don't haven't finished the technical documentation you asked for, and I'm working on something else.
+I haven't finished the technical documentation you asked for, and I'm working on something else.
 >
 > __Sue__: Its not about that.
 There's something I need to tell you.
 >